sberrevoets/scottberrevoets.com/content/2024-11-20-testing-code-coverage.md

 Summary: How we collect, track, and use code coverage data to improve our testing culture

 !!! note
-    This is the second post in a series on shifting our testing culture.
+    This is the third post in a series on shifting our testing culture.

     1. [Motivation]
     2. [Infrastructure]